-Agriculture is the most critically important industry to our region and our state.
+Agriculture is a critically important industry to our region and our state.
 Agriculture in the north state has every potential to grow, diversify, become more profitable, and simultaneously restore the environment.
 I grew up farming, participating in 4-H and FFA, and I earned my degrees in agriculture.
 I know firsthand that our producers take risks that most business folks wouldn’t imagine.
 Farmers and ranchers work long hours amidst one of the most volatile economic eras for commodities in modern history.
 They are society’s chief stewards of the land, and they produce the bounty of amazing local nutrient-dense foods that we in the northstate are so blessed to enjoy.
 They are our heroes and I want them supported as such.

 The farmers and ranchers who manage our soils are our best hope in combating climate change.
 I believe that climate change is the single largest threat facing humanity and life as we know it.
 Whether it has been designing educational tools to help policymakers understand and monitor greenhouse gas emissions, teaching our local university students about reducing food waste, or working with smallholder farmers in Central America and West Africa, I have spent my career as an ag educator focusing on making agriculture better for all those involved, from the producer to the consumer.